VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Conclusion

 \section{Conclusion}

-We proposed \sysname, a highly automated uniform evaluation platform for vetting IoT defense solutions that dynamically enforce security and safety policies at runtime to prevent unexpected actions issued by automation apps. \sysname replaces much of the traditional experimentation process with an automated counterpart, including, testbed instantiation, testcase generation and execution, output collection and report generation.
-For evaluation, we demonstrated \sysname on three existing IoT defense solutions: \expat, \patriot, and \iotguard.
+We proposed \sysname, a highly automated uniform evaluation platform for vetting IoT defense solutions that dynamically enforce security and safety policies at runtime to prevent unexpected events/actions in a smart home IoT environment. \sysname replaces much of the traditional experimentation process with an automated counterpart, including, testbed instantiation, testcase generation and execution, output collection and report generation.
+For evaluation, we demonstrated \sysname on four existing IoT defense solutions: \expat, \patriot, \iotguard, and \maverick.
 Our results demonstrate that \sysname can be effective in assessing IoT defense solutions.
 Researchers can leverage it to fine-tune their new defense solutions and empirically compare with existing solutions.

-\section{Acknowledgment}
+\section{ACKNOWLEDGMENT}

 This research was supported by the National Science Foundation under grants CNS-2006556 and CNS-2007512.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.